ava-world/TUTORIALS/polymer/xcounter.md

 <l1>
-EDIT .env file by imputing the right informations in the single quote ' '
+EDIT .env file by imputing the right informations, an editor like vscode makes it easier to edit, its optional to use an editor though.
   <l1/>

+### IMPORTANT!!!!!
+You are only making changes to line 2, 6, 7, 8,9.
+DO NOT COPY MINE JUST USE THE LINKS I PROVIDED TO GET YOUR KEYS AND EDIT THEM IN THE .env file

 ```
 nano .env